Programs for Children

 Infants & Toddlers

-All aspects of our curriculum are designed to motivate communication, stimulate language use, promote listening skills and strengthen each child’s speech skills.
+The infant toddler communication program is here to support families and children with speech and communication delays.
+Delays with children can happen for a variety of reasons.
+Whatever the reason, our class is available to support children and families during this crucial developmental time.
+We use high quality language and literacy practices and provide strategies for parents and families.
+Using routine and embedded instruction, our curriculum motivates communication, stimulates language use and promotes listening skills while strengthening each child’s speech skills.
 Goals and objectives for each child are implemented in curricular activities that integrate current research.
 Best practices are used to address children’s receptive and expressive language skills, fine and gross motor development, thinking skills and developmental goals.

-Kids Academy’s approach is designed to stimulate language, cognitive, motor, and social skills development, preparing each child for a successful transition to Kindergarten.
-Kindergarten-readiness skills include pre-reading skills, pre-math skills, physical development, and social development.
+Chatterbug School’s approach stimulates language, cognitive, motor and social skills development, preparing each child for a successful transition to Kindergarten.
+Kindergarten-readiness skills include pre-reading skills, pre-math skills, physical development and social development.

-The program at Kids Academy is a planned limited-enrollment program to deliver instruction carefully designed to teach age-appropriate skills in child-centered activities while focusing on individual needs to address your child’s growth and self-esteem, and family concerns while developing a home-school partnership.
+The program at Chatterbug School is a planned limited-enrollment program to deliver instruction carefully designed to teach age-appropriate skills in child-centered activities, while focusing on individual needs to address your child’s growth and self-esteem, in addition to family concerns while developing a home-school partnership.

-The Kids Academy at the Hearing and Speech Center integrates with our programs for children with hearing loss and speech delays.
+The Chatterbug School at the Hearing and Speech Center integrates with our programs for children with hearing loss and speech delays.
 These mainstream opportunities are vital to children with special needs and also increase the learning and social growth of children without disabilities.
-Children at Kids Academy benefit from both an enriched academic environment and social growing opportunities.
+Children at Chatterbug School benefit from an enriched academic environment and social growing opportunities.

-Curriculum at San Francisco Kids Academy is both thematic and play-based.
-Thematic planning ensures that there is a continual theme running throughout the preschool on a monthly basis.
+Curriculum at San Francisco Chatterbug School is thematic and play-based.
+Thematic planning ensures that a continual theme runs throughout the preschool monthly.
 This ensures consistency and supports child learning.
 Play-based curriculum strengthens what children do best, learn.
-They develop social skills, fine motor skills, gross motor skills, reasoning skills, coping skills, and problem solving skills.
+They develop social skills, fine motor skills, gross motor skills, reasoning skills, coping skills and problem-solving skills.

 Art & Music

-Field trips are part of the curriculum at San Francisco Kids Academy.
+Field trips are part of the curriculum at San Francisco Chatterbug School.
 Field trips are taken to enhance and make connections to topics and concepts previously learned about at school.

 Typical Daily Routine (Times are approximate.)